310mc/https-310mc.github.io-tl/source/_posts/management_story/mao.md

 {% endbubble %}

 {% bubble Mao %}
-Oh, you're right, it says "Takamine Greengrocer".
+Oh, you're right, it says "Takamine's Greengrocer".
 Wow, so this is your home, huh… Hmm… I may as well buy something from you, then!

 What do you recommend I get, Takamine?
 Oh, and if you give me a recipe or two that uses veggies, I should be able to make 'em at home by myself.
 {% endbubble %}